 1. Adams Flea and Tick Collar Review

-- Kills fleas and ticks, and repels mosquitoes, for up to 6 months
+- PROVEN EFFECTIVE: Flea and tick collar kills fleas and ticks, and repels mosquitoes, for up to 6 months.

 The Adams Plus Flea and Tick Collar is one of the cheapest and the most popular dog flea collars.
 According to the product description, this collar provides protection against both fleas and ticks for up to 7 months.